-- Private practices (dentist’s offices, surgeons, etc.)
+- Private practices (ex: dentist’s offices, surgeons)

 By creating the fastest and most efficient route possible, delivery drivers can save time and money.

-For example, one of our customers is a courier who was able to double the number of deliveries he could make in a day.
-That meant fewer expenses and more profit.
+For example, one of our customers is a courier who was able to double the number of deliveries he could make in a day after he started using our routing software to design routes.